-Install using interactive CLI Tool (Ingress NGINX)
+Install Using Interactive CLI Tool (Ingress NGINX)

 The fastest and easiest way to deploy and configure open-appsec is using an interactive CLI tool which will guide you through the most commonly required customizations.